 Action that infringes a person’s rights must be justified, based on a legitimate aim.
 Any action must be lawful and proportionate to achieve that aim and based on the circumstances of each case.

 The police service must ensure that the human rights of victims, the public and offenders are balanced, and that public protection responsibilities are not undermined by the human rights considerations of individual offenders or PDPs.

-The responsible authorities (RAs) are the police and Her Majesty’s Prison & Probation Service.
+The responsible authorities (RAs) are the police and His Majesty’s Prison & Probation Service.
 The RAs have a duty to ensure that the risks posed by a qualifying offender are assessed and managed appropriately.
 The RA responsible for the management of the offender is also considered the ‘lead agency’ for MAPPA.
 This management will involve appropriate information sharing in order to properly identify risk.

 The lead agency will have primary responsibility for referring the offender to level 2 or 3 MAPPA management or for continuing management at level 1.
 See identification of offender for detail regarding management, thresholds and duration of registration.